Perspective | Stupendous beauty in the simplest of forms

 Stupendous beauty in the simplest of forms

-This masterpiece by Francisco de Zurbarán is the only still life by him in existence
+This masterpiece by Francisco de Zurbarán is the only still life he signed and dated

 To contemplate Francisco de Zurbarán’s 1633 painting “Still Life With Lemons, Oranges and a Rose” (it hangs at the Norton Simon Museum in Pasadena, Calif.) is like having someone gently thwack the back of your knees with a baseball bat: You fall to your knees.
 It’s involuntary.

 Still life didn’t exist as an independent genre until the 1590s.
 So it’s notable that within a few decades, the genre had reached this remarkable peak.
-What’s harder to get your head around — suggesting a wild aberration, or an immaculate conception — is that “Still Life With Lemons, Oranges and a Rose” is the Spanish Baroque artist’s only extant still life.
+What’s harder to get your head around — suggesting a wild aberration, or an immaculate conception — is that “Still Life With Lemons, Oranges and a Rose” is the only still life the Spanish Baroque artist ever signed and dated.

 The French term for “still life”— nature morte (literally, “dead nature”) — is pungent.
 It conveys the genre’s essential premise — images of inanimate things — along with the nuance that its favored subjects (flowers, fruit, food) once lived.
 That the English translation so casually switches out “dead” for “life” shows how fuzzy the line can get.